sensordeck/atlas-docs/docs/index.md

 ### Deterministic Sensor Infrastructure for Robotics

+**Unify your IMU, GNSS, and LiDAR data with microsecond precision.
+Atlas is a high-throughput sensor gateway for deterministic robotics.**

 Atlas establishes a **hardware time authority and sensor infrastructure layer** for modern robotics systems.

 Instead of wiring sensors directly into the robot compute platform, Atlas creates a **dedicated integration layer** that synchronizes sensors, aggregates data streams, and delivers a unified perception pipeline.